Infrared Radiation Thermometry Workshop

 - Radiation thermometer types

 - Errors and uncertainties

 Students will receive a course attendance certificate.

 - Approximately 8 minutes drive from Auckland Airport

 Welcome tea and coffee

-Catering includes Morning Tea, Lunch and Afternoon Tea.
+Catering includes Morning Tea and Lunch.
 Please indicate dietary requirements on the registration form.